Process

 Item Estimated Rate or Cost

-Faculty Course Release $10,000 per course.
-The cost of faculty course releases is split 50/50 between the Office of the Provost and VP Academic and the Faculty, so you will need to ensure that you have your Faculty’s support and commitment for matching funds before you request course release in your proposal.
-Faculty course releases are only applicable to Large TLEF Transformation projects.
+Faculty Course Release (only for Large TLEF projects) $10,000 per course.
+The cost of faculty course releases is split 50/50 between the Office of the Provost and VP Academic and the Faculty.
+Applicants will need to ensure that you have your Faculty’s support and commitment for matching funds before you request course release in your proposal.

 Teaching & Learning Fellow